TK Reite Notebooks

 Reite Online Library

 We have created a TKRN website (using free web services and software) for the village of Reite and its neighbours, where the booklets they produce can be saved, viewed, and accessed.
 This website is intended to provide a model for other users to develop their own sites to archive their own TKRN notebooks – a similar site has now been created for Tokain Village.
-Tips on building similar sites will be included in the handbook.

-A key outcome of year 1 was the high level of engagement of people from the villages of Reite, Sarangama and their neighbours.
+Key outcomes have been the high level of engagement of people from the villages of Reite, Sarangama and their neighbours.

 - Collaboration between the generations in making booklets was extensive in the village.
 Those with limited literacy tended to seek out younger people to write for them.
 Many, both literate and illiterate engaged in careful and beautiful illustration.